aucampia/rdflib/README.md

 pytest --cov
 ```

-There is also a script, `run_tests.py` to run everything.

 ### Running the tests in a Docker container

 Run the test suite inside a Docker container for cross-platform support.
 This resolves issues such as installing BerkeleyDB on Windows and avoids the host and port issues on macOS.